La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

 ### Behaviors

-Abstract Behaviors(2.1): These have the form X1 does o X2+1, in which X1 is automatically replicated as the first case of the infinitive _vo X2_.
+Abstract Behaviors(2.1): These have the form X1 does (vo) X2+1, in which X1 is automatically replicated as the first case of the infinitive _vo X2_.

-Double Actor Transitive Activities (2.1.3): These have the prototype X1 makes X2 do o X3+2, in which X2 is automatically replicated as the first case of _vo X3_.
+Double Actor Transitive Activities (2.1.3): These have the prototype X1 makes X2 do (vo) X3+2, in which X2 is automatically replicated as the first case of _vo X3_.

 Games for Two Players (2.1.4): Generally you will want to use a reciprocal construction like this, unless the relation really is unilateral: